 - they stay delicious for days and can be frozen

 - similar to my iced oatmeal cookies but a bit softer and more moist with the apples chopped in them.
+A soft, chewy texture that remaining soft for days and they do not harden once stored.

 For full ingredients list, see recipe card at the bottom of the page.